top of page

 Geothermal Subsurface Needs

-• Mapped resource potential; where are regional/local 'hotspots' in terms of geothermal gradient and permeability?
+Resources assessment at regional/local scales; for 'conventional geothermal' where are hotspots in terms of geothermal gradient and permeability?

-• Proof-of-concept for ... and implementation of ...
-Enhanced Geothermal Systems (EGS), with natural + induced permeability networks
+Proof-of-concept for ... and implementation of ...
+EGS, with natural + induced permeability networks

 The Offering